-But, essentially, I learned to play most instruments on my own.
+Essentially, I learned to play most instruments on my own.

 Over the years I have taught myself the piano, the guitar and many other instruments to be able to play with them in bands & music groups.

-Combined with the fact that I am a violin teacher and violinist since 16+ years, I feel I have valuable information to share how you can go about learning the violin on your own.
+Combined with the fact that I am a violin teacher and violinist for 16+ years, I feel I have valuable information to share how you can go about learning the violin on your own.

 So, what were my tricks?
 How did I learn so many instruments on my own?
 And how can you go about learning the violin by yourself?